 You'll see a response something like this:

-The ghost binary (which is actually the ghost-cli binary) is installed.
+The ghost cli is now installed (the warning is due to the presence of Cloudlinux nodejs selector and can be safely ignored).
 We will need your version of the path highlighted in bold from this response in a while, so make a note of it.

 Now, we must remove all files from the application root directory (/home/krystald/myghostblog) so it's empty again (otherwise ghost won't install in the next step).
 BE VERY CAREFUL to make sure you are in the correct directory - enter the pwd command again to make sure you are in the Application root directory before issuing the rm -rf * command